tommyers-dev/rlean-core/README.md

 ### Installing

-It's recommended that you fork the [boilerplate template](https://github.com/tommyers-dev/rlean_boilerplate) rather than starting with a new installation, but if you'd prefer to install in an existing project using your preferred structure, follow these steps:
+It's recommended that you begin with a copy of the [boilerplate template](https://github.com/tommyers-dev/rlean_boilerplate) rather than starting with a new installation, but if you'd prefer to install in an existing project using your preferred structure, follow these steps:

 `npm i @rlean/core --save`